NickPax/my-website/_structures/appositive.md

 E.g. The question, why he felt it was the right thing to do, remains unanswered.

 If the appositive contains punctuation, use dashes:
 E.g. The notes she tried to hit -- top C, D, and F -- were just to high.

+If there is a parenthetical in the middle of the sentence, use a comma:
+E.g. The notes she tried to hit -- that is, top C, D, and F -- were just too high.

 If a noun appositive comes before the word it renames, use a dash.
 E.g.: The piano -- did youy buy it?